fwelland/sample_java_se_cdi_interceptor/README.md

 * has a interceptor annotation around a service method

-## Not quite sure what is in play here there are a couple of odd things maybe was not expecting:
+## Not quite sure what is in play here; there are a couple of odd things I was not really expecting:

 * had to enableInterceptors() explicitly
 * beans.xml seem in place, but not clear WeldSE is picking up on it.